sfbrigade/datasci-open-data-search/open_search_exploration.md

 Understanding the Data
 ----------------------

-This data is coming from Google analytics "Site Search" funtionality, which is hooked up to the SF Open Data portal's search page.
+This data is coming from Google analytics "Site Search" functionality, which is hooked up to the SF Open Data portal's search page.

 A lot of the useful information about this can be found at: <https://developers.google.com/analytics/devguides/reporting/core/dimsmets>